cloud-infra-engineer/Hybrid-Identity-On-Prem-AD-Entra-ID-Integration-Lab/README.md

 **Fix:**
 I signed in again, which correctly triggered the MFA registration flow, and the issue was resolved.

-**Lesson learned:**
-This reinforced the value of sign-in logs.
-The error message itself was not enough to explain the failure, but the logs showed the actual reason quickly.
-In IAM, you have to work from evidence, not assumptions.
+**Lesson learned:** The sign-in logs told me more than the error message did.
+In IAM, you have to go by the evidence, not just assume.
-[Placeholder — to be completed once Conditional Access/MFA/PIM sections are built out.]

 ## References